pearcej/cppds/_sources/Sort/TheSelectionSort.rst

 This visualization allows you to step through the algorithm.
-Yellow bars represent the current element, red represents the element being looked at, and blue represents the last element to look at during a pass.
+Yellow bars represent the current element, red represents the element being looked at, and blue represents the last element to look at during a step.

 You may see that the selection sort makes the same number of comparisons as the bubble sort and is therefore also :math:`O(n^{2})`.
 However, due to the reduction in the number of exchanges, the selection sort typically executes faster in benchmark studies.
-In fact, for our vector, the bubble sort makes 20 exchanges, while the selection sort makes only 8.
+In fact, for our particular vector, the bubble sort makes 20 exchanges, while the selection sort makes only 8.